jamesstoneco/manofstone-com-middleman/source/blog/2014-03-25-six-myths-about-modern-css-frameworks.markdown

 The biggest myth of all is that somehow using a CSS Framework is somehow poor craft.
 There are places for this.
 If you are working on a large scale project then you probably don't need a framework.
 Or you are using a homebrew in-house version.
 No problem.

 Odds are, you are not going to be building things from the ground up by yourself in this situation anyways.
-The biggest reasons that I choose to use the ZURB Foundation 5 framework is because ZURB really knows their stuff.
+The biggest reason that I choose to use the ZURB Foundation 5 framework is because ZURB really knows their stuff.
 If you really want to learn about modern UX, UI and design it is a really good place to start.
 You can even jump into the source and learn how they are doing the things they are doing.

-Maybe you will even develop a preference and build a your own presonal modification of Foundation.
+Maybe you will even develop a preference and build a your own personal modification of Foundation.
 Or start it with more advanced frameworks such as Bourbon + Neat or Inuit CSS.

 The argument about craft and CSS frameworks all depends on **how** you use them.